Elon, North Carolina

 Murder is not the unpardonable sin.
 Not even suicide is the unpardonable sin.
 Abortion is not the unpardonable sin.
 Abortion can be forgiven.
 King Manasseh committed child sacrifice in the OT, and he was forgiven.

 Even mass murder is not the unpardonable sin.
 Serial killers can get saved.
-In fact, some have, such as the Son of Sam (David Berkowitz).
+Even serial killer David Berkowitz, the Son of Sam, came to faith in Christ.

 Not only can murder be forgiven; the worst murder ever committed on the planet can be forgiven.
 Nailing Jesus to the cross could be forgiven.